How to Rock Your Couple Session

 Are you goofy?
 Are you super extroverted?
 Are you quiet?
 Let’s be true to your relationship and capture that.
 Treat the session like a date, not a photo-shoot.

 Be silly.
 Be intimate.
 Make your partner laugh.
 Run into the water.
 Don’t worry about your hair.
 Flirt.
+If it rains, embrace it.
 I’m going to give you my all during this shoot, and I need you to meet me halfway.
 Honesty is required.
 Vulnerability encouraged.
+This isn’t about making perfect pictures, it’s about making real portraits.

 On the day of the shoot, don’t have a stress-filled day.
 Take it easy.
 Grab lunch together, relax, hang out.
 Prioritize each other for the day — it will translate in the photos.